Sweet potato: United States

-New Zealand
+Oceania

 Māori grew several varieties of small, yellow-skinned, finger-sized kūmara (with names including taputini, taroamahoe, pehu, hutihuti, and rekamaroa) that they had brought with them from east Polynesia.
 Modern trials have shown that these smaller varieties were capable of producing well, but when American whalers, sealers and trading vessels introduced larger cultivars in the early 19th century, they quickly predominated.

 Prior to 2021, archaeologists believed that the sweet potato failed to flourish in New Zealand south of Christchurch due to the colder climate, forcing Māori in those latitudes to become (along with the Moriori of the Chatham Islands) the only Polynesian people who subsisted solely on hunting and gathering.
 However, a 2021 analysis of material excavated from a site near Dunedin, some 250 km further south, revealed that sweet potatoes were grown and stored there during the 15th century, before the industry was disrupted by factors speculated to be due to the Little Ice Age.

-Māori traditionally cooked kūmara in a hāngi (earth oven).
+Māori traditionally cooked kūmara in a hāngī (earth oven).
 This is still a common practice when there are large gatherings on marae.

 In 1947, black rot (Ceratocystis fimbriata) appeared in kūmara around Auckland and increased in severity through the 1950s.
 A disease-free strain was developed by Joe and Fay Gock.
 They gave the strain to the nation, earning them the Bledisloe Cup in 2013.

 There are three main cultivars of kūmara sold in New Zealand: 'Owairaka Red' ("red"), 'Toka Toka Gold' ("gold"), and 'Beauregard' ("orange").
-The country grows around 24,000 metric tons of kūmara annually, with nearly all of it (97%) grown in the Northland region.
+The country grows around 24,000 metric tons of kūmara annually, with nearly all of it (97%) grown in the Northland Region.
 Kūmara are widely available throughout New Zealand year-round, where they are a popular alternative to potatoes.

 Kūmara are often included in roast meals, and served with sour cream and sweet chili sauce.
-They are served alongside such vegetables as potatoes and pumpkin and, as such, are generally prepared in a savory manner.
-They are ubiquitous in supermarkets, roast meal takeaway shops and hāngi.
+They are served alongside such vegetables as potatoes and pumpkin and as such, are generally prepared in a savory manner.
+They are ubiquitous in supermarkets, roast meal takeaway shops and hāngī.